civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed, added some strings and removed some duplicated strings
 Fixed: corrected endless path computation in an AOM game
-Added: NeedsCityGood, NeedsCityGoodAll, and NeedsCityGoodAny flags Added:Redesigned ColorSet to prevent a crash during start-up.
+Added: NeedsCityGood, NeedsCityGoodAll, and NeedsCityGoodAny flags
+Added: Redesigned ColorSet to prevent a crash during start-up.
 Added: to Civilisation and CityStyle databases happiness increasement flags
 Added: Message boxes are now non-modal, left click on a message in the message list, the message is opened if it is not open, otherwise it is closed, right click removes the message from list, if it is open it is closed in addition.
   Left clicking on another message opens that and closes the first message.
   Alert boxes are left as they are modal.
 Added: option to select a city first instead of an active army.
 Added: DebugSlic and GoodAnim to the advanced options.
-Added:Used option to select a city first instead of an active army.
+Added: Used option to select a city first instead of an active army.
   Unfortunately this doesn't quite work.
 But for now this should be enough.
-Added:Made the autoDebug object more conform to the standart, maybe I move its struct to seperate header and source files
+Added: Made the autoDebug object more conform to the standart, maybe I move its struct to seperate header and source files
 Added: Improved handling of multiple build queue actions in a turn.
-Added:Display very slow or non-growth as ---
+Added: Display very slow or non-growth as ---
-Added: NeedsCityGood and NeedsCityGoodAll added to CanBuildUnit, CanBuildBuilding, and CanBuild Wonder Added:Implemented EnablesGood for buildings, wonders and tile improvements now they give goods to a city Added:To ProcessFood,ProcessProduction, EfficiencyOrCrime added a check that if a city has or is buying a good than you can get a bonus.
+Added: NeedsCityGood and NeedsCityGoodAll added to CanBuildUnit, CanBuildBuilding, and CanBuild Wonder
+Added: Implemented EnablesGood for buildings, wonders and tile improvements now they give goods to a city
+Added: To ProcessFood,ProcessProduction, EfficiencyOrCrime added a check that if a city has or is buying a good than you can get a bonus.
 Added: NeedsCityGoodAnyCity allows for a unit to be built in any city if one city has the good
 Added: Sneakattack - can attack with out declaring war or be attacked, like Hidden Nationality
 Added: Sneakbombard so you can bombard without war declared
 Added: new combat modifiers based on mounted and woodship bonus (see unit.cdb for flags)
 Added: new DifficultyDB to the project however, the DifficultyDB must still be replaced
 Added: two new options to the profile database:
 - One for allowing end turns while the game is running in the background
 - One that is supposed to stop end turns if there is a city with empty build queue, doesn't work yet.
 Added: Reneralised production start reporting
 Added: Settlers can now be added to a city!
 Added: Terrain Improvement flag CantPillage now works
 Added: NonLethalBombard - now the NLB flag doesnt destroy units (but weakens them)
 Added: CanBombardTiles - Tile Improvements can now be bombarded and destroyed
 Added: CollateralTileDamage - if unit has flag it will destroy the tile imps the unit they attack is on (lethal and nonlethal bombard)
 Added: GoldPerCity building flag. add subtract gold based on the number of cities your empire has
 Added: OnePerCiv -  buildings can now be Small Wonders/National Projects

 2005-10-23
 Fixed: Misc crashes